Nurse Educator- Research Skills Methodology

 Peace Corps Response positions are open to returned Volunteers or U.S. citizens with significant professional and technical experience.

-• Experience in research supervision at university level
+• Experience in research supervision at the university level

 • Team player